Protecting Rights Of People With Disabilities

 Section 504 of the Rehabilitation Act was the first piece of legislation specifically written to protect the rights of disabled individuals.
 Under Section 504, a civil rights law passed in 1973, schools that receive federal funding are prohibited from discriminating against disabled individuals.
 Further, they are required to meet the educational needs of disabled students to the same extent as those without disabilities.
 This could include participating in a regular classroom, special education classes, supplementary services, or a combination of these, depending on what is most appropriate for the student.

 Whether in the workplace, the classroom, or any establishment that the public has access to, these laws are meant to ensure that disabled individuals are not discriminated against or prevented from living a full and meaningful life.
-When someone violates these civil rights, it is time to contact a discrimination lawyer right away.
+When someone violates these civil rights, it is time to contact a discrimination lawyer such as Eric Siegel Law right away.